exponea/exponea-flutter-sdk/Documentation/tracking.md

 > 📘
 >
-> Also see [Mobile SDK tracking FAQ](https://support.bloomreach.com/hc/en-us/articles/18153058904733-Mobile-SDK-tracking-FAQ) at Bloomreach Support Help Center.
+> Also see [Mobile SDK tracking FAQ](https://support.bloomreach.com/hc/en-us/articles/18153058904733-Mobile-SDK-tracking-FAQ) at {user.br} Support Help Center.

 > ❗️ Protect the privacy of your customers
 >